Customer support routing

 A customer support routing workflow usually contains four main stages.
 These can be implemented as separate agents, separate prompts, or a mix of rules and model-based classification.

-• Classification stage: determines the likely intent of the ticket, such as billing, technical support, account access, or refund.
+Determines the likely intent of the ticket, such as billing, technical support, account access, or refund.

 How the workflow runs